coalton-lang/coalton/docs/intro-to-coalton.md

       (_ False))))
 ```

-Functions can pattern match on their arguments, but the patterns must be exaustive.
+Functions can pattern match on their arguments, but the patterns must be exhaustive.

 ```lisp
 (coalton-toplevel